skovhus/skovhus.dev/src/content/markdown/blog/auto-versioning-trpc/index.md

 - the latest server code compatible with the older version (e.g. input and output DTOs are a superset of previous versions, existing procedures are not removed)
 - inform the developer if some deprecated code should be remove

-Even though this approach is viable, it still introduces some friction for the developer and requires custom build time tooling.
-I would like to explore this option in more detail, but for now, let's look at another solution.
+Even though this approach is viable, it introduces some friction for the developer and requires custom tooling.

 ## Solution: Auto-Versioning